johnnonolan/ManagerReadMe/README.md

 # Read(about)Me
 Hello, If you're reading this it's likely that I am either your manager, or a prospective team member.
 This ReadMe should cover some of what to expect when working with me.
-It's been crafted by me but I've asked for feedback from people who I work with.
+It's been crafted by me but I've asked for feedback from the people I work with.

 # My mission
 I care about (in no particular order):